 The customer is always right.
 That’s the first rule of the retail industry, isn’t it?
 But how do you know what your customer wants, even before they do, and keep them satisfied?
 After all, customer demand is constantly evolving with new trends emerging every day.
 That’s where business intelligence (BI) comes in.
 BI is a small tool for analyzing your business and getting you the results you need.
 So, how is business intelligence changing the retail industry?
 And, what can we expect from the future of smart retail?

 What is business intelligence?

-In a nutshell, business intelligence is a powerful tool used by companies to understand their customers and market better.
-Otherwise known as BI, this software takes data and turns it into information.
-This is then transformed into insights.
-And it is these insights that lead future business decisions.
+In a nutshell, business intelligence is a powerful tool used by companies to understand their target customers and market better.
+Otherwise known as BI, this software takes raw data and turns it into valuable information.
+This is then transformed into actionable insights that lead to future business decisions.

-To understand the value of BI today, we just need to ask one simple question: which of the following is an example of technology’s impact on the wholesale/retail trade industry?
+To understand the value of BI for the retail businesses today, we just need to ask one simple question: which of the following is an example of technology’s impact on the wholesale/retail trade industry?

 We’ll give you a hint.
 One is a company with a market cap of over 1.5 trillion USD, and the other is a nostalgic memory from the past.
 The difference?
 One was future-focused, the other looked only at the current market.
 The results speak for themselves.

-Today’s business intelligence tools allow companies to take advantage of data not only to predict current sales but to see future potential, trends and understand customer demand on a deeper level.
+Today’s business intelligence tools provide companies with new opportunities and allow them to take advantage of data not only to predict current sales but to see future potential, trends and understand customer demand on a deeper level.
 But how does BI work and why is it so effective?

 Learn how to turn your data into powerful insights